CwCw0/ai-helper/README.md

 Using stub embeddings is useful for local testing, but real OpenAI embeddings improve answer relevance.

 Document your workflow—even failures are part of the learning process.

+Despite not being able to meet the expectation and to complete the task entirely, did what was possible and pushed through personal barriers and found fixes after trail and error

 ---- Summary ----